My Revolutionary War Ancestors

 Thomas Allen Beale - Montgomery County, MD.
 Thomas Allen Beale served in the 2nd Maryland Regiment as a private in 1778 at age 16.
 He served under Capt.
 Thomas Edmunston in the 4th Regiment, Lower Battalion, Montgomery County, MD as a private in 1780.
 His DAR # is A007926.
 He is my fourth great grandfather on my mother's side.

 Thomas Daniel - Washington County, VA.
 There is little doubt that Thomas Daniel served in the Revolutionary War from Washington County.
 He was born about 1750 in Caroline County, VA and settled in what was later Washington County in 1771, claiming 800 acres of land on the Maiden Springs fork of the Clinch River by right of settlement.
 He was associated with several known Long Hunters.
 His land bordered that of William Bowen who was the captain of a militia company during the Revolutionary War.
 Thomas Daniel served 99 days during Dunmore's War in 1774 under Lt.
 William Bowen and Capt.
 William Russell, Bowen's father-in-law, donated supplies to the militia and was in Russell and Bowen's company at the Battle of Point Pleasant in 1774.
 Capt.
 William Bowen was an officer at the Maiden Springs Fort and his brother, Lt.
 Rees Bowen was killed at the Battle of Kings Mountain.
 Spilsby Daniel, Thomas' first cousin, was Thomas' neighbor and received a pension for his service fighting Indians and for being at the Battle of Kings Mountain.
 The only mention of Spilsby Daniel's service in primary records is his pension application which was attested to by witnesses and approved.
-It seems likely that Thomas was also at the Battle of Kings Mountain.
+It seems likely that Thomas was also at the Battle of Kings Mountain, probably a member of Bowen's company.

-All of Thomas Daniel's close Daniel cousins served on the side of the United States in the Revolutionary War, including Major Walker Daniel who was later the first Attorney General of Kentucky and was killed by Indians there in 1784.
-Thomas was raised with Walker and named a son for him.
+All of Thomas Daniel's close Daniel cousins, at least a half dozen of them, served on the side of the United States in the Revolutionary War, including Major Walker Daniel who was later the first Attorney General of Kentucky and was killed by Indians there in 1784.
+Thomas was raised with Walker in Caroline County, VA and named a son for him.
 Unfortunately, militia rosters and records on the western frontier, especially for Washington County, are sparse and Thomas Daniel died about 1825, before the pension act for Revolutionary War veterans commenced.
 Thomas Daniel was probably an enlisted man, likely a private.
-He also likely rendered some sort of patriotic service, donating supplies to the county militia, for example, but left the county about the time that citizens sought compensation for their property.
+He also likely rendered some sort of patriotic service, donating supplies to the county militia, for example, but left the county just before the time that citizens sought compensation for their property.
 Property was often "requisitioned" not offered, so it seems unlikely Thomas could have avoided providing supplies or being conscripted into the county militia if his acts were not voluntary.

 Also worth noting is that no children are attributed to Thomas Daniel from February 1777 until May 1782 which suggests some sort of absence between February 1777 and September 1781.